SAP/luigi/docs/README.md

 # Documentation

-## Overview
+## Getting started

 This directory contains the following documents that relate to the project:

 **Luigi Core**

-* [Application setup](application-setup.md) shows you the first steps to preparing your application for development.
+* [Application setup](application-setup.md) shows you the first steps to prepare your application for development.
 * [Navigation configuration](navigation-configuration.md) shows you how to configure navigation in Luigi.
 * [Authorization configuration](authorization-configuration.md) guides you through the configuration to secure Luigi.
 * [Routing mechanism configuration](router-configuration.md) is demontrated on this page.